 Quality of work

 In the past, Eurofound has examined issues such as: the quality of employment and working conditions, including work organisation; and access to employment, self-employment and opportunities and support for labour market participation.
-Following many years of research in these areas, a series of Foundation papers was compiled, based on these themes.
+Following many years of research in these areas, a series of Foundation papers was compiled, based on these themes, starting in 2002.

 More recently, Eurofound studies have focused on four key dimensions of quality of work and employment: ensuring career and employment security; maintaining the health and well-being of workers; developing skills and competencies; reconciling work-life balance.
 Eurofound continues to build on its research in these broad areas, as well as other areas such as occupational health, absenteeism, stress and violence and harassment.
-The European Observatory on Working Conditions (EWCO) continues to develop.
+The European Observatory of Working Life (EurWORK) continues this work.

 Regular updates from national correspondents and comparative reports on selected working conditions topics, as well as the latest on the European Working Conditions Survey and national surveys